mikaelaakko/mikaelaakko/README.md

 - 📚 I'm currently learning everything about Solidity and Ethereum Virtual Machine
 - 🧬 Passion for everything related to Blockchain
-- 🔥 Love Python and Brownie
+- 🔥 Python and Brownie

 **Languages, Tools and Interests:**